 Appliances: In our case, appliances did not come with the base price of the house.
-Kitchen appliances easily can add several thousand dollars to the base cost.
+Kitchen appliances can easily add several thousand dollars to the base cost.

 Accessories: Many other possible upgrade options will most likely come up that cost extra.
 Types of lighting, light fixtures, light switches, etc. These smaller things can get expensive fast.

 If you have children or have family come to stay with you during the holidays, you may want a larger house.
-But keep in mind, prices can skyrocket as you add bedrooms and bathrooms, or choose a larger layout.
+But keep in mind, prices can skyrocket as you add bedrooms and bathrooms or choose a larger layout.

 How much space will you use?